elly2chan/sap-pingdom-checker/README.md

 </p>
 <hr>
 <h3 align="center">Pingdom checker is a small program that interacts with the Pingdom API.<br>
-It is a task from my SAP interview and it can be used to add and remove checks from Pingdom<br>
+It is a task from my SAP interview and it can be used to add and remove checks from Pingdom.<br>
-and you can monitor the uptime status of websites through the database.
+You can monitor the uptime status of websites through the database.
+The data is stored in sqlite3 db.
 </h3>
 <br><br><br>
 <h3>To use it you need to create an account in Pingdom, generate an authentication token and put it in "main.py":</h3>